Stefanos2021/Senior-Capstone/README.md

 # WorkxTimeAndAttendance

 ## Welcome to my Senior Capstone Project.
+92 % Of requirements met!!

 ### Link to Portfolio Website where you can download and see more about this project and my other ventures!
 https://stefanossophocleous.herokuapp.com/